Oak Class

-Oak Class is home to our Year 2,3 and 4 children and is taught by Miss Cameron with support from Miss Henry, Mrs Head and Mrs Murdoch.
+Oak Class is home to our Year 3 and 4 children and is taught by Miss Cameron with support from Mrs Head (Monday to Wednesday) and Mrs Murdoch (Thursday and Friday).

-This half term, our whole school topic is Physical Features of Our World.
-In Oak Class, we will be exploring this topic by learning about the water cycle, light and shadows.
+This half term, our whole school topic is Rulers and Society.
+In Oak Class, we will be learning about the changing power of British monarchs in our Riotous Royalty history unit.

 Oak Class PE is on a Wednesday morning.
 Children should come to school dressed in their PE kit each Wednesday.
 We also have additional PE sessions with our sports specialists on the following dates: